timooo-thy/fake-real-news-classifier/README.md

 1) Logistic Regression (Sentiment Score and Bag of Words)
 2) Binary Tree Classification
 3) Random Forest with Cross Validation
-4) XGBoost Deep Learning using TF-IDF to vectorise text (model included) with Cross Validation
+4) XGBoost using TF-IDF to vectorise text (model included) with Cross Validation
 ## Deep Learning Models:
 1) Pytorch using Bert Based Uncased Model (model not included in github due to large file size)
 2) Keras ANN using Tokenizer for preprocessing text (model included)